ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 However, under the hood this still creates a generic protocol with a type variable `T`.
 Most code at the time of writing still uses the earlier syntax with explicit `TypeVar` declarations, which is what we've shown above.

-In summary, combining protocols with generics lets you express very flexible and reusable type relationships.
+In summary, combining protocols with generics expresses flexible and reusable type relationships.
 You can create protocols that work over a family of types while still preserving type information.
 Many of Python's built-in protocols are generic (for example, an iterator protocol `Iterator[T]` yields items of type T), and you can do the same in your own designs.
 This enables things like container types, numeric operations, or callback interfaces to be both generic and structural.
 When designing a generic protocol, think about what parts of the interface should change with the type (those become type variables) and which are fixed.
-The result is a very powerful abstraction that remains easy to use.
+The result is a powerful abstraction that remains easy to use.

 ## When to Choose Structural Typing Over Nominal Typing